 - Books: Buy copies of Predictable Revenue and ask your sales team members to read it.
 Once they are armed with the knowledge, it’ll put them on the same page as you.
 This will help them to understand their role better.

-- Weekly learning days: Create a Google Hangout which lasts for up to 30 minutes.
+- Weekly learning days: Create a Google Hangout that lasts for up to 30 minutes.
 Every week, one member of the team can be called to present on a topic.
-The underlying idea is that everybody must continue learning and know how to prepare a presentation.
+The underlying idea is that everybody must continue learning and know-how to prepare a presentation.

 - The ratio of cost of sales to revenue: Sales volume only is not the final word for all industries.
 Whether you sell a small-margin product, the actual revenue is the correct indicator of production.